-A technical update to the City's Climate Action Plan (CAP) was prepared to ensure the CAP is aligned and consistent with General Plan 2040.
+A technical update to the City's Climate Action Plan (CAP) was prepared to ensure the CAP is aligned and consistent with General Plan 2040 (Attachment 7).
 Although the CAP was recently updated and adopted in 2020, the General Plan 2040 Update, in combination with recent changes to State-level greenhouse gas (GHG) reduction targets, necessitated a partial and focused technical update to the CAP in order to allow the CAP to maintain consistency with General Plan 2040 when adopted and continue to serve as a qualified GHG reduction strategy.

-The project team also used the CAP 2023 Technical Update opportunity to align with new State laws and best practices, including Assembly Bill (AB) 1279, which codified the State's commitment to be carbon neutral by 2045.
+The project team also used the CAP Technical Update opportunity to align with new State laws and best practices, including Assembly Bill (AB) 1279, which codified the State's commitment to be carbon neutral by 2045.
 As part of this commitment, AB 1279 directs a minimum statewide reduction of GHGs to at least 85% below 1990 levels by 2045.
 The 2020 CAP, as currently adopted, includes per-capita GHG reduction targets for 2030 and 2050.
 The 2022 California Air Resources Board (CARB) Scoping Plan no longer recommends the use of per-capita targets for local jurisdictions.
 To remain a qualified GHG reduction strategy and streamline future environmental review of development projects, the CAP must be covered by a California Environmental Quality Act (CEQA) document.
-Therefore, the EIR on General Plan 2040 also covers the CAP 2023 Technical Update.
-On August 9th, 2023, the Sustainability and Infrastructure Commission reviewed the CAP 2023 Technical Update and recommended approval to the City Council.
-The CAP is outside of the purview of the Planning Commission, so a recommendation on the CAP 2023 Technical Update from the Commission is not required.
+Therefore, the EIR on General Plan 2040 also covers the CAP Technical Update.
+On August 9, 2023, the Sustainability and Infrastructure Commission reviewed the CAP Technical Update and recommended approval to the City Council.